edwardmcarl/sec-10-k-scraper/README.md

 `poetry run python backend_server.py`.

 #### To Build The App:
-`poetry run pyinstaller backend_server.py --onefile` The resulting executable will be in `backend/dist`.
+`poetry run pyinstaller backend_server.spec --onefile` The resulting executable will be in `backend/dist`.